Skip to main content

 How Our Extensive Trademark Screening Works

-This is the kind of nitty-gritty stuff that we deal with every day because we understand that the screening process needs to focus on more than availability.
+This is the kind of nitty-gritty stuff that we deal with every day because we understand that the screening process needs to focus on more than just perceived availability.
 There are nuances and subtleties to trademark law and common usage law that only experience can prepare you to catch.
 And we do our trademark screening as part of our standard business naming service — which means you incur no extra fees to attain that desired peace of mind.

 Business people discussing new trademark screening project in office